Today I received another of what has sadly become a typical phone call.

-I guess that’s the same kind of irrational hope that gets millions of people to pay money for programs that promise you’ll lose 45 pounds in three weeks with no diet or exercise and that you can continue to eat desserts and fast food just like you always have.
+I guess that’s the same kind of irrational hope that gets millions of people to pay money for programs that promise you’ll lose 45 pounds in 3 weeks with no diet or exercise.
+While eating desserts and fast food just like you always have.

 The reasons are simple: